lj020326/ansible-datacenter/docs/ansible-multiple-yaml-inventories/example4/README.md

 In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.

-Now we will look to apply plays that can target machines in the merged inventory based on the role-based group desired.
+Now we will look to apply plays that can target machines in the merged inventory with role-based groups.

 E.g., the following scenario will discuss a simple NTP client/server based playbook to apply across the merged inventory.